Coinage of India: Chola Empire (850–1279 CE)

 The coins of the Chola Empire bear similarities with other South Indian dynastic issue coins.
 Chola coins invariable display a tiger crest.
 The appearance of the fish and bow on Chola issue coins that were emblems associated with the Pandyas and Cheras respectively suggests successful political conquest of these powers as well as co-option of existing coin issuing practices.

-Rajput Kingdoms (900–1400 CE)
+Rajput Kingdoms (1200–1400 CE)

-The coins of various Rajput princes's ruling in Hindustan and Central India were usually of gold, copper or billon, very rarely silver.
+The coins of various Rajput princess's ruling in Hindustan and Central India were usually of gold, copper or billon, very rarely silver.
 These coins had the familiar goddess of wealth, Lakshmi on the obverse.
 In these coins, the Goddess was shown with four arms than the usual two arms of the Gupta coins; the reverse carried the Nagari legend.
-The seated bull and horseman were almost invariable devices on Rajput copper and bullion coins.
+The seated bull and horseman were almost invariable devices on the Rajput jital coin of copper or billon (silver/copper alloy).

 Eastern Ganga Empire (1038–1434 CE)

 The Eastern Ganga coinage consisted of gold fanams.
 The obverse typically depicts a couchant bull along with other symbols.
 The reverse features a symbol which represents the letter sa (for samvat, which means year) flanked by elephant goads or an elephant goad with a battle axe, along with a number below, which depicts the regnal year(anka year) of the reigning monarch.
 Some coins also carry the legend śrī rāma on the reverse above the letter sa.

 An interesting aspect of the Eastern Ganga coin dates is that these coins may be the earliest Hindu coins using decimal numbers for dating.
 Earlier dated coins, such as those of the Western Satraps, the Guptas etc., used the old Brahmic numbering system with separate symbols representing each of the single digits, separate symbols representing two-digit multiples of ten, such as 20, 30, 40, and so on, and further separate symbols representing three-digit numbers such as 100, 200, etc. Thus a number like 123 was written as 100-20-3.
 But the Eastern Ganga coins were written using the symbols for the single digits, with the position of the number indicating the value such as tens or hundreds, thus effectively using the Zero-place holder system.